-Irish poet Jane Clarke is the author of two poetry collections and an illustrated poetry booklet.
-Her first and second collections were published by Bloodaxe Books, The River in 2015 and When the Tree Falls in 2019.
-Jane's third collection, A Change in the Air, will be published by Bloodaxe Books in May 2023.
+Irish poet Jane Clarke is the author of three poetry collections and two poetry booklets.
+Her three collections were published by Bloodaxe Books, The River in 2015, When the Tree Falls in 2019 and A Change in the Air in 2023.

 In 2016 The River was the first poetry collection ever shortlisted for the Royal Society of Literature Ondaatje Award, given for a distinguished work of fiction or non-fiction evoking the spirit of a place.
 When the Tree Falls was shortlisted for the Pigott Poetry Prize 2020, the Irish Times Poetry Now Award 2020 and the Farmgate Café National Poetry Award 2020 as well as being longlisted for the Royal Society for Literature Ondaatje Award 2020.
 'Copper Soles' from When the Tree Falls is one of the highly commended poems in the Forward Book of Poetry 2021.